Agenda Subject to change. Please note all times listed are Central Time Zone (CT)

 - Give latest on the Pennsylvania Chemicals project and our plans for our Polymers business

 - How our Polymers business is using a beginner’s mindset to disrupt the industry

-Senator Dan Sullivan (R-AK) introduced legislation to address the global marine debris crisis.
+Senator Dan Sullivan (R-AK) and Senator Sheldon Whitehouse (D-RI) introduced legislation to address the global marine debris crisis.
 The bill, Save Our Seas, would boost the federal government’s domestic and international response to ocean waste, and allow the NOAA Administrator to declare severe marine debris events and authorize additional funds to states, like Alaska, for cleanup and response efforts.
-Learn more about this legislation and Sen. Sullivan's efforts.
-In addition, Sen. Sullivan will also provide an overview of legislative priorities in the coming year.
+Learn more about this legislation and Senators' efforts.
+In addition, Sen. Sullivan and Sen. Whitehead will also provide an overview of legislative priorities in the coming year.

 The COVID-19 pandemic has impacted every aspect of society.
 While the role of plastics in the world has been challenged for decades, the plastics industry has been a leader, a partner, a helper, a live-saver, a ground-breaker during one of the greatest public-health and economic crisis to date.
 Listen to these panelists describe their vital roles in combating this paramount threat to public health, and what can be expected as the “next normal.”